arclabs561/subsume/docs/typst/subsumption.typ

 *Beyond hard boxes:* The deterministic containment shown above extends naturally to probabilistic settings.
 Gumbel boxes allow partial containment, where $0 < P(B subset.eq A) < 1$, enabling modeling of uncertain or graded relationships.
 This probabilistic extension preserves the geometric intuition while enabling gradient-based learning.

 *Connection to knowledge graphs:* Box embeddings have been successfully applied to WordNet (82,114 entities, 84,363 edges), achieving F1 scores above 90% for hypernym prediction.
 The geometric containment directly encodes the IS-A relationship, making box embeddings particularly well-suited for hierarchical knowledge representation.
+On knowledge graph completion benchmarks (FB15k-237, WN18RR), box embeddings achieve competitive performance with point-based methods while providing interpretability through geometric structure.
+The containment probability (see the Containment Probability document) enables probabilistic reasoning about hierarchical relationships, allowing the model to handle uncertainty and noisy data.

 *Future directions:* Current work explores extending box embeddings to more complex geometric structures (balls, cones, arbitrary regions) and investigating connections to hyperbolic geometry.
 The fundamental insight—that containment relationships are naturally geometric—suggests many unexplored applications in knowledge representation and reasoning.
+Recent extensions include octagon embeddings (2024) for explicit rule representation, ExpressivE (2022) using hyper-parallelograms for complex relational patterns, and geometric algebra embeddings (2020-2024) using Clifford algebras.
+These extensions demonstrate that the geometric containment principle can be generalized beyond axis-aligned boxes while maintaining computational tractability.
+The mathematical foundations established for box embeddings (volume calculations, max-stability, local identifiability) provide a framework for understanding and developing these extensions.